SilvioChito/computational_intelligence/lab2/README.md

  - Replacement: if the current generation best solution (set of weights) is better than the one we started from, we replace it.

- - Termination: we run a cycle composed by n integer division λ
+ - Termination: we run a cycle composed by N integer division λ

-Therefore, we adopted a (1 + λ) ES.

 ## Developed strategies
 # Enemy strategies